 Thank you for your trust, loyalty and continued patronage.

-I will be telling you about the man that began Rayne Water Conditioning.
+I will be telling you about the man that helped proliferate the Rayne Water Conditioning concept and brand.
 His name was David Nancarrow.
 I’m looking forward to telling you this story, because he was a great man.

 He also started several restaurant chains.
 One of the restaurant chains he started is named Carrow’s (https://en.wikipedia.org/wiki/Carrows; http://www.carrows.com/locations/ ).
 I was fortunate to meet this man one time.
 I have had the pleasure of working with both of his sons throughout my career.
 David Nancarrow Jr owns a Rayne Water dealership ‘Rayne of Santa Barbara’.